 If your pop-ups are making it difficult for you to use your computer, you should restart in Safe Mode.
 This will only start the necessary applications that your computer needs to run.
 From there, you can search for any odd applications to delete or run your malware scanner.

-Now that you know how to remove pop-up ads, find out how to protect your smartphone from hackers, check out our previous article here.
+Now that you know how to remove pop-up ads, check out our list of the best ad blockers to keep your computer safe.

 If you are still having trouble removing your pop-ups, you can always talk to a real person here at HelloTech.
 One of our technicians would be happy to go through the issue with you.